Envel-Nikita-Gutsenkov/Goodmc.-Original.-Source-code.-/server/plugins/RealisticWorldGenerator/readme.txt

 #
 # Please indicate to the players that the generation belongs to GoodMC for the purpose of gratitude.
 #
+# If the configuration is used on servers for profit, you must buy it from us.
+#
 # Have a nice game!
 #
 #  --- RU ---